At what point does exchange of contracts occur in domestic conveyancing in Histon and do I need to attend the solicitors branch?

 How does conveyancing in Histon differ for newly converted properties?

-Most buyers of new build premises in Histon contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is built.
-This is because new home sellers in Histon typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Histon come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is finished.
+This is because developers in Histon tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Histon or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Histon or who has acted in the same development.

 Much to my surprise my conveyancer in Histon has informed me that he requires personal identification documents saying that this is part of his obligations as a conveyancer on the bank Solicitor panel.
 Is this right?